Norham Castle: Sixteenth century

 The castle was maintained in a state of good repair, with a strong garrison during the remaining conflicts with Scotland in that century.
 Brian Layton, Captain of Norham, reviewed the security of the castle in October 1542 after hearing rumours that insiders would hand the castle to the Scots.
 Layton invaded Scotland during the war of the Rough Wooing and was killed in February 1545 at the battle of Ancrum Moor.

 Sir Richard Lee with Sir Thomas Palmer and Sir Robert Bowes surveyed the castle in 1550 and in 1554 Bishop Tunstal carried out repairs.
 However, when an extended state of peace existed between the two countries, the garrison was reduced and the defences were allowed to deteriorate.
 Lord Hunsdon had the floors of the hall, parlour and kitchen propped up with ship's masts in 1574.

-By the end of the century the castle had already fallen into a state of disrepair.
+By the end of the century the castle had fallen into a state of disrepair, although Cuthbert Armourer organised some repairs in 1590.
 In 1596 Queen Elizabeth gave the Captain, Sir Robert Carey, her “resolute answer” that she would spend nothing on Norham.

 Norham was the site of regular meetings of border wardens.
 A meeting at the west ford of Norham in October 1597 ended in a gun fight over the River Tweed at dusk.
 The castle was destined not to see any further fighting, but the castle and manor were given to George Home, 1st Earl of Dunbar, by James VI of Scotland on his accession to the throne of England.
 The castle was left to fall into ruin.